 - Chest tightness– Reduced lung function and chest pain along with shortness of breath.

 - Asthma Attacks– Increased hospitalization of the people with existing lung problems.

 Is air pollution bad for my health?

-For most people who are healthy and fir, the air pollution affects on the body go away with the depleating affects of the pollution.
+For most people who are healthy and fir, the air pollution effects on the body go away with the depleting affects of the pollution.
 But there are certain people who are very susceptible to the changes in the environment and are the most affected by the changes in the atmosphere around them.
-The group of ppl who are the most susceptible to the changes happening in the environment, include:
+The group of ppl who are the most susceptible to the changes happening in the environment includes: